ZahariCheyrekov/bookreads/README.md

 1. You can download the project ZIP file or you can clone the repository directly.
 2. Open the project with IDE/Code Editor.
 3. Open terminal with `Ctrl + J`.
-4. Navigate to movies-now folder with `cd bookreads`.
+4. Navigate to bookreads folder with `cd bookreads`.
 4. Then navigate to `client` folder with `cd client`.
 5. Type `npm i` to install all modules that are listed on `package.json` file and their dependencies.
 6. Type `npm start` to run the project in the browser.
 It will start on `http://localhost:3000`, but you can change it to another if necessary.
 Type `y` to do it.